MirekVales/FinesSE/README.md

 ## Requirements

+Tests may be run directly from file using a console application - FinesSE.Launcher.
+> Check the application to find out arguments needed to execute a script

-FinesSE fixtures are written in .NET, therefore if you want to run them from FitNesse, it is necessary to have a FitSharp runner as well.
+To integrate fixtures with FitNesse, it is necessary to use a FitSharp runner as well.

-You may run fixtures directly, without FitNesse, using FinesSE.Launcher.

-Regarding webdrivers, there is no mandatory webdriver to install, choose the ones you want to invoke.
+> Use import command to load namespace FinesSE.Bootstrapper
+>
+> Use !path command to load FinesSE assemblies (e.g. !path FinesSE\*.dll)

+## Supported Webdrivers

+- ✔️ Chrome
+- ✔️ Edge
+- ✔️ Firefox
+- ✔️ Internet Explorer
+- ✔️ Opera
+- ✔️ PhantomJS
+- ❌ Remote webdriver
+- ✔️ Safari

 ## ... to be continued